CodeYourFuture/syllabus/docs/new-curriculum/js-core-1/week-1/notes.md

 > #### ❓ Problem
 >
-> "How can we inspect the state of our program during runtime?"
+> "How can we inspect the data in our program during runtime?"
 > In other words: "how can I print values to the terminal when my program is being executed?"

 In order to do this, we can use another function.